reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 In the above code, the `@SnsNotificationMessage` annotation automatically extracts the payload from the SNS message and deserializes it into a `UserCreatedEventDto` object.

-The message format used, based on whether this attribute is enabled or not, can be viewed in this [reference document](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html#raw-message-examples).
+The message format used, based on whether this attribute is enabled or not, can be viewed in this <a href="https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html#raw-message-examples" target="_blank">reference document</a>.

 ### Required IAM Permissions